Accounting | Law | Marketing & Public Relations | Media | Legends

 Education: University of Michigan, University of Michigan Law School (JD)

 Notable achievements: As president of the National Black MBA Association Atlanta, he led the organization to national recognition of excellence in four categories for the 2021 year: best in Education, Career Network, Chapter of the Year, and President of the Year.

 J. Henry Walker IV

 Kilpatrick Townsend & Stockton

 Henry Walker is the chair and CEO of Kilpatrick Townsend & Stockton, an international law firm with more than 600 lawyers in 20 offices.
 Walker oversees the strategic direction and growth of the firm; as leader of its executive committee, he works closely with members to define and execute the firm’s strategic objectives.
-Walker is a member of the board of directors and executive committee of the Metro Atlanta Chamber and the board of the Georgia Chamber of Commerce; he’s also chair of the Georgia Chamber’s Law and Judiciary Committee.
+Walker is a recognized leader in the legal and business communities, including, serving as an active member of the Metro Atlanta Chamber executive committee, the Georgia Chamber of Commerce board of directors, and the State Bar of Georgia board of governors.
 In 2019, the Atlanta Business Chronicle named him one of the city’s Most Admired CEOs.

 Education: University of Virginia, Mercer University Walter F. George School of Law (JD)

 First job: The summer after I turned 16, I worked in the maintenance department of Dundee Mills, a textile mill in Griffin.